 Many of today's young adults, including young priests and those discerning or preparing for ordained ministry, are searchers and seekers who desire to be truly Catholic.
 They seek nourishment in piety and devotion in ways very different from our own.
 They engage freely and generously in the works of social justice.
-(Oh, so we can do both?)
+(So we can do both?)
 They refuse to allow themselves to be ensnared by political or politically correct polarization or fashionable ideologies which are ready to exploit their human potential.
 (So why deny them what they are looking for liturgically.
 You must be really concerned about this and the general trend or you would not be so vociferous).

 Whatever is not purified and transformed within us is transmitted to others- especially to the next generation.
 When we sell ourselves to cynicism and despair, meanness of heart, smallness of spirit and harshness in ecclesial discourse, we betray our deepest identity as bearers of joy, hope and truth.
 The manifestations of the Spirit must be accompanied by positive energy- because they are liberating.
 They ultimately set people free, and do not lead them into depression, sadness, cynicism, indifference or anger.